Skip to main content

-You’ve just lost someone close to you, and now you’re managing their estate.
-They left a will—but something doesn’t feel right.
+You’ve lost someone close to you, and now you’re managing their estate.
+There is a Will, but something doesn’t feel right.
 Maybe a beneficiary was left out.
-Maybe life has changed since the will was written.
-More people ask the same question than you might expect: can a will be changed after death?
+Maybe life has changed since the Will was written.
+More people ask the same question than you might expect: can a Will be changed after death?

 Key Take-a-Ways

-- What a Deed of Variation is, and how it works
+• What is a Deed of Variation, and how does it work

-- Who has the authority to change a will
+• Who has the authority to complete a Deed of Variation

-- Discover which changes the law permits and which ones it does not.
+• Changes the law permits and which ones it does not

-At DMA Law, we regularly help families across North East England navigate will disputes, estate planning, and probate issues.
-With decades of experience, our solicitors provide practical, expert advice tailored to each family’s needs.
+At DMA Law, we regularly help families across North East England navigate estate planning and Probate issues.
+With decades of experience, our Solicitors provide practical, expert advice tailored to your needs.

-In this guide, we’ll walk you through everything you need to know about changing a will after death.
-From legal routes like a Deed of Variation to understanding who can request changes and why.
-We’ll also explain when it’s not appropriate to alter a will and how to avoid common mistakes.
+In this guide, we’ll walk you through everything you need to know about Deeds of Variation.
+We’ll also explain when it’s not appropriate and how to avoid common mistakes.

 Can a Will Legally Be Changed After Someone Dies?

-Yes, you can legally change a will after someone dies—but only if you meet specific conditions and follow recognised legal processes.
-In the UK, the most common and accepted way to do this is by using a legal document called a Deed of Variation.
+Yes, you can legally change a Will after someone dies—but only if you meet specific conditions and follow recognised legal processes.
+In the UK, changes can be made via a legal document called a Deed of Variation.

-While a will sets out the deceased’s wishes, the law allows some flexibility in carrying them out.
-If everyone affected by the change agrees and completes the process correctly, they can alter the outcome.
-This proves especially helpful when family circumstances change, asset values shift, or sensible planning could reduce inheritance tax.
+If everyone affected by the changes agrees to and completes the process correctly, they can alter the way inheritance is received in the deceased’s estate.
+This proves especially helpful when family circumstances have changed, asset values shift, or perhaps sensible planning could reduce Inheritance Tax liability.

 What Is a Deed of Variation?

-- Redirect their share of the inheritance to someone else
+• Redirect their share (or part of their share) of the inheritance to someone else

-A Deed of Variation doesn’t rewrite the original will.
-Instead, it alters the outcome of the will (or intestacy rules) with the agreement of the relevant parties.
-HMRC treats the change as if the deceased made it, which helps with Inheritance Tax (IHT) planning and other legal benefits.
+A Deed of Variation doesn’t rewrite the original Will.
+Instead, it alters the outcome of the Will (or intestacy rules) with the agreement of the relevant parties.
+HMRC treats the change as if the deceased made it, which helps with tax planning.

 Requirements for a Valid Deed of Variation